dana-rocha/dana-rocha.github.io/README.md

 This site was hand-coded using HTML/CSS and Jekyll.
 See it in action at https://dana-rocha.com.

-Website inspired by Daniel Zhao.
+Website design inspired by Daniel Zhao.
 Profile Pic is by Victoria Romulo.